jimlinntu/scaling-book/sharding.md

 \end{align*}$$

 Note that ReduceScatter *introduces* a sharded dimension, and so has a natural freedom to shard along either the **I** or **K** named dimensions in this case.
 We generally need to choose *which* named dimension to introduce a new sharding to when using a ReduceScatter (though the choice is usually forced by the larger modeling context).
 This is why we use the syntax **ReduceScatter<sub>X,K</sub>** to specify the axis to shard.

+### How to overlap matmul communication with compute

+As we discussed in [Part 1](../roofline), we generally assume we can always overlap communication with some useful computation if the comms are fast enough.
+The collectives in this section generally can be overlapped with the matrix multiplication compute itself, but doing so is non-trivial.
+The algorithm we use is something called a **collective matmul**, first described in [Wang et al.](https://dl.acm.org/doi/pdf/10.1145/3567955.3567959).
+Here is a simplified animation of how this overlap can be implemented:

+{% include figure.liquid path="assets/img/ag_matmul.gif" caption="<b>Figure:</b> an animation showing how a single sharded matrix-vector product can be overlapped with the resulting AllReduce (case 3 above).
+A full matmul is composed of multiple matrix-vector products." %}

+To put it simply, we can do the matmul for one chunk of the matrix while starting the ring reduction for previous chunks.
+In some cases we can also tile over the batch dimension or matrix input dimension.
+We work through a simple JAX implementation in [Part 10](../jax-stuff) and [the Mosaic docs](https://docs.jax.dev/en/latest/pallas/gpu/collective_matmul.html) also gives a good example on GPU.
+We encourage you to implement a version of this at some point.

 ## What Have We Learned?